Jazz Chisholm Preview, Player Props: Marlins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Brewers' 3.91 team ERA ranks sixth across all league pitching staffs.
+- The Brewers have a 3.89 team ERA that ranks fourth among all league pitching staffs.

-- Brewers pitchers combine to give up 181 total home runs at a rate of 1.3 per game (to rank 21st in baseball).
+- Brewers pitchers combine to rank 21st in baseball in home runs surrendered (181 total, 1.3 per game).

-- Woodruff (4-1 with a 2.30 ERA and 55 strikeouts in 47 2/3 innings pitched) gets the start for the Brewers, his ninth of the season.

-- In his last appearance on Tuesday against the Pittsburgh Pirates, the righty tossed seven scoreless innings while surrendering two hits.
+- His most recent time out came on Wednesday against the Pittsburgh Pirates, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while giving up four hits.

-- The 30-year-old has amassed an ERA of 2.30, with 10.5 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .156 against him.

 © 2023 Data Skrive.
 All rights reserved.